openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-getting-started/03-scaling/assignment.md

 difficulty: basic
 timelimit: 800
 ---
-In this step you will learn how to scale your application up by creating multiple replicas of the pod that represents the application in the cluster.
+In this step, you will learn how to scale your application up by creating multiple replicas of the pod that represents the application in the cluster.
 Red Hat OpenShift will make it look like all of the replicas are a single application.
 But, behind the scenes, OpenShift routes traffic among the replicas automatically.

 The benefit of replicating a pod is that it increases the amount of Internet traffic the application can accommodate.
 The result is better overall performance.

 # Scaling up the application

-You will scale up application up to 2 replicas.
+You will scale up the application up to 2 replicas.

 ----